Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

 \subsection{Datasets for fashion forecasting}

-Publicly available datasets to forecast on fashion data take into account diverse applications, dissimilar from new product forecasting.
+Publicly available datasets for fashion forecasting take into account diverse applications, dissimilar from new product forecasting.
 The "Clothing, shoes and jewelry" dataset has been used in~\cite{ni-etal-2019-justifying,al-halah_fashion_2020} to forecast fashion styles, that is aggregates of products of multiple brands, in terms of popularity on Instagram.
 In our case the problem is different, since we are focusing on \emph{single} products and not on groups of products, so we have definitely fewer data to reason on.
-In addition, we are \emph{considering genuine sales data}, and not popularity trends.
+In addition, we are considering \emph{genuine sales data}, and not popularity trends.
 This makes our research more impactful on an industrial level.
 The Fashion Instagram Trends\cite{ma_knowledge_2020} adds geographical information to forecast trends in specific places.
-In our case, Nunalie has shops in two adjacent countries, Italy and Switzerland, and geographical information related to single cities is available in \datasetname, which for simplicity have not been considered in the present paper.